Send the link below via email or IMCopy

 Bonding of Atoms

 Electrons of an atom are in energy shells

 3rd shell of an atom w/atomic number 18 will hold 8 electrons

 Innermost shells filled first

-A. A molecular formula represents the #'s & types of atoms in a molecule
+A. Molecular formula represents the #'s & types of atoms in a molecule

-B. A structural formula depicts the arrangement of atoms within a molecule.
+B. Structural formula depicts arrangement of atoms within a molecule.

 A. Breaks or forms bonds between atoms, ions, or molecules